thesoul214/typescript-cheatsheet/README.md

   }
 ```

-Finally, let's plug everything up and see our reducer in action:
+Finally, let"s plug everything up and see our reducer in action:

 ```tsx
   /**